fseehawer/react-circular-slider/README.md

 export default App;
 ```

 Use min and max props to define the range of numbers.
-Use appendToValue if you want to append e.g. "°" or "€" to the value.
-Or use the data prop and pass any number or string sequence as an array to be spread in 360°.
+Use prependToValue/appendToValue if you want to prepend/append e.g. "$" or "°" to the value.
+Or simply use the data prop and pass any number or string sequence as an array to be spread in 360°.
 See some [live demos here!](https://fseehawer.github.io/react-circular-slider/)

 ```javascript
 import React from 'react';